-Returning residential students with a work-study award will be prioritized for available positions on campus.
-Due to the limited availability of jobs on campus that are typically available to first-year and new transfer students, these students will receive a work replacement grant for the spring term.
+Returning residential students with a work-study award were prioritized for available positions on campus.
+Due to the limited availability of jobs on campus that are typically available to first-year and new transfer students, these students’ financial aid packages included a work study replacement grant for the spring term.
 Visit the Student Employment page to learn more about the student employment program for spring 2021.

-Students who will not be living on campus for the spring 2021 semester will not be charged for room and board.
+Students not living on campus for the spring 2021 semester were not charged for room and board.
 Please keep in mind that lower billed charges also reduces need-based aid eligibility.

-The College authorized a six-month interest freeze for all institutional loans that are in repayment and administered by the College, including Federal Perkins loans and the Global Loan program.
-From the period beginning September 1, 2020, through February 28, 2021, the College will adjust the loan interest rate to 0%.
+The College authorized a ten-month interest freeze for all institutional loans that are in repayment and administered by the College, including Federal Perkins loans and the Global Loan program.
+From the period beginning September 1, 2020, through June 30, 2021, the College has adjusted the loan interest rate to 0%.
 If a borrower is unable to make payments during this time, they will be able to request forbearance during this period, resulting in no required payments.
 If a borrower continues to make regular payments during this time, the funds will be applied to their principal balance and any fees outstanding.
 The borrower can access forbearance request forms via the document tab in their ECSI account.

 Repayment and interest accrual begin six months after students leave school, so this relief is not applicable to loans held by currently enrolled students.

 How the 0% interest rate will be applied